 At the New Century, we believe that honing the mind on music and dance is a lifelong aspiration, and an important part of living well.
-Irish traditional music and dance are technical art forms that teach a mixture of discipline and obedience to form while encouraging spontaneous creativity and the development of a unique musical voice.
-Beyond their artistic merits, Irish traditional music and dance encourage students to perfect a wide-ranging skill set that includes scrutinous listening, technical refinement, ensemble cooperation, and music literacy.
+Irish traditional music and dance are technical art forms that teach a mixture of discipline and obedience to form while encouraging creativity and the development of a unique musical voice.
+Beyond their artistic merits, Irish traditional music and dance encourage students to perfect a wide-ranging skill set that includes detailed listening, technical refinement, ensemble cooperation, and music literacy.
 Our cross-disciplinary approach helps students build a strong foundation for a musical life—whether as a professional or a dilettante—and connects them socially within Maryland's storied Irish traditional music community.

 We recommend basic clogging oxfords for our kids classes.
 These shoes come in children's sizes, and there is a supply of lightly used shoes in circulation locally.
 Adults can wear any leather-soled shoe or taps.